“Benedicto: May your trails be crooked, winding,

 I took no pictures of the thunderstorms that overtook me west of Westwater.
 I have some video of me yelling into the camera above the roar of the storm, but too many lightning-induced F-bombs for proper folk.
 So these were raindrops on the grasses outside my bivy the following morning.
 It was very pretty, like a field of crystal-encrusted buckwheat.
 Beautiful.

-Because of yesterday's storms, THIS was my first glimpse of the Manti La Sal Mountains.
+Because of yesterday's storms, THIS was my first glimpse of the Manti La Sal Mountains, that serve as the backdrop for Moab, UT.
 God, they're beautiful.

 Upward and onward from Cisco Landing, through the Chinle Formation, while off in the distance, the La Sals are brewing this afternoon's crop of thunderstorms.